 A big bowl of Panzanella salad would be the ideal accompaniment to a barbeque or cook-out.
 My daughter loves a bowl of this bread salad as a gardening snack, she perches amongst her plants and grass clippings [she's not keen on garden chairs!] happily munching a bowl of this tasty salad which I pass through to her via our living window!

-Even though Panzanella dates back to medieval times and was prepared with plant-based ingredients, medieval Italian peasants was not actually intentionally vegan, but many dishes could be considered "accidentally vegan" because they were based on plant foods.
-This was due primarily to lack of financial means.
-Meat was expensive and often reserved for the wealthy or for special occasions.
-Dairy products, while more accessible, were also not consumed in large quantities.
+Even though Panzanella dates back to medieval times and was prepared with plant-based ingredients, medieval Italian peasants were not intentionally vegan, rather many dishes could be considered "accidentally vegan" because out of necessity their diets were mainly made up from plant foods.
+This was due primarily to lack of financial means as meat was expensive and often reserved for the wealthy or for special occasions.
+Also, dairy products, while more accessible, were not consumed in large quantities.

 The bulk of the peasant diet was made up of grains (like wheat, barley, and millet), legumes (like lentils and chickpeas), vegetables (like cabbage, onions, and leeks), and when available fruits.
 Olive oil was the primary cooking fat in the Mediterranean regions, while lard was more common in the north.